 Short-pulse lasers achieve good results with a range of marking types depending on the plastic, the laser wavelength and additives used.
 To achieve high legibility and marking quality, it is recommended to mix laser-sensitive additives into some industrial plastics.
 The properties of the plastics remain largely unaffected.

-Laser wavelength plays an important role in the marking of plastics, depending on the application.
+Depending on the application, laser wavelength plays an important role in the marking of plastics.
 Using frequency-doubled (532 nm, green) or tripled (355 nm, UV) solid-state lasers extends the range of plastics that are easy to mark.
 These lasers often achieve better results than standard systems with wavelengths of 1,064 or 1,030 nm.